jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 ## DSpace

-Router is certified to work with Dspace 5.x Two SWORD2 integration options exist:
+Router is certified to work with Dspace 5.x.

+Two SWORD2 integration options exist:

 * DSpace Native – this results in deposits with a basic set of meta-data
-* DSpace-RIOXX – this will populate additional RIOXX fields with meta-data.
+* DSpace-RIOXX – this will populate additional RIOXX fields with meta-data (if the RIOXX patch is installed).

 Dspace needs to be configured and enabled following [these instructions](https://wiki.duraspace.org/display/DSDOC5x/SWORDv2+Server).

 Router will create a new item in your repository that includes an Atom Entry XML file containing all [PubRouter metadata](./).
 This means that even if your repository's crosswalk (XSLT) does not yet automatically extract all metadata, the full set will remain available.

-### DSpace Vanilla
+### DSpace Native Integration
-DSpace Vanilla will populate your repository with a broad selection of [Dublin Core](http://dublincore.org/documents/dcmi-terms/) fields.
-See [here](https://wiki.duraspace.org/display/DSDOC5x/Metadata+and+Bitstream+Format+Registries) for more information.
+DSpace Native will populate your repository with a broad selection of [Dublin Core](http://dublincore.org/documents/dcmi-terms/) fields; see [here](https://wiki.duraspace.org/display/DSDOC5x/Metadata+and+Bitstream+Format+Registries) for more information.
+This mode of integration should work with any existing DSpace v5.x repository.

-### DSpace RIOXX
+### DSpace RIOXX Integration
-If you wish to receive [RIOXX](http://rioxx.net/v2-0-final/) metadata in addition to the standard [Dublin Core](http://dublincore.org/documents/dcmi-terms/) fields from PubRouter, then PubRouter requires you to have applied the [DSpace RIOXX patch](https://github.com/atmire/RIOXX) to your repository.
+If you wish to receive [RIOXX](http://rioxx.net/v2-0-final/) metadata in addition to the standard [Dublin Core](http://dublincore.org/documents/dcmi-terms/) fields from PubRouter, then you must have applied the [DSpace RIOXX patch](https://github.com/atmire/RIOXX) to your repository.

 ### Deposit process